Phobetor/allegro-php/docs/Api/ParcelManagementApi.md

 Get available delivery services

 Use this resource to get delivery services available for user.
 It returns services provided by Allegro and contracts with carriers owned by user and configured by GUI.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-przesylkami-przez-wysylam-z-allegro-LRVjK7K21sY#jak-pobrac-liste-uslug-dostawy\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-manage-parcels-via-ship-with-allegro-ZM9YAyGKWTV#how-to-retrieve-a-list-of-delivery-services\" target=\"_blank\">EN</a>.

 ### Example